-The simpler and more frequently used policy type is an Occurrence Policy.
 An occurrence policy protects you as the insured from any covered incident that “occurs” during the policy period, regardless of when a claim is filed.
-It is in effect lifetime coverage for the policy period.
-Even if a claim is filed years after the policy period, the policy will respond to the claim as long as the triggering event/ incident occurred during the policy period.
-So, if you as an employer face the risk of unknown or unreported claims arising long after your policy period is over, an occurrence policy may be the right choice for you.
+It is, in effect, lifetime coverage for the policy period.
+Even if a claim is filed years after the policy period, the policy will respond to the claim as long as the triggering event or incident occurred during the policy period.
+So if you as an employer face the risk of unknown or unreported claims arising long after your policy period is over, an occurrence policy may be the right choice for you.

-An advantage of having a claims-made policy is that a claim made today is covered by the policy you have today, giving you the benefit or purchasing policy limits that correspond with the current economic conditions and legal environment in which your business operates.
-A disadvantage is if you cancel your policy, or if it is non-renewed, there is no coverage for claims made after the expiration date of the policy that occurred before that date unless you purchase “tail” coverage.
+One advantage of having a claims-made policy is that a claim made today is covered by the policy you have today, giving you the benefit or purchasing policy limits that correspond with the current economic conditions and legal environment in which your business operates.
+One disadvantage is that if you cancel your policy, or if it isn’t renewed, there’s no coverage for claims made after the expiration date of the policy that occurred before that date unless you purchase “tail” coverage.

 Tail coverage, also known as an extended reported period (ERP), is coverage purchased to cover claims for incidents that occurred during the policy period but are reported after the policy expiration date.
 Purchasing tail coverage can be a very costly alternative, frequently 200% or more of the last annual premium.

 How to Choose Between Claims-Made vs. Occurrence Policies